Were you a pedestrian injured in a traffic accident?

 If You’ve Been Injured in a Pedestrian Accident, Call Us Now!

 If you’ve been injured in a pedestrian accident as the result of a negligent driver, you may be entitled to compensation for medical expenses, disability, lost wages, and the pain and suffering you’ve experienced.
-Call us at (214) 526-7900 for a free consultation.
+Call us at (214) 526-7900 for a free consultation with our Dallas car accident attorneys.
 Our phone lines are open and our attorneys at Reyes Browne Reilley are ready to help you get on the road to recovery.